Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 just the extent of that country.
 To ensure that all covariate and soil data available for that country are used to generate predictions, we can fit two models at seperate scales of and and independently, and then merge the predictions only for the extent of the country of interest.
+A statistical framework for merging such predictions is given for example in
+@CAUBET201999.
 In that sense, methods for multisource data merging are more attractive for pan-continental and global projects, because for most of the countries in the world, both soil and covariate data are available at different